 Know more about colors of Holi: FIVE Auspicious Shades Of Holi

 Meethi matries are delightful crispy and sweet snack made during festivals like Holi and Diwali.
-You can also serve them as biscuit or cookie.
-Fennel and cardamom gives very nice and sweet flavor to them.
+You can also serve them as biscuits or cookies.
+Fennel and cardamom give a very nice and sweet flavor to them.

 3. 1/4 teaspoon salt

 4. 1/2 teaspoon fennel seeds crushed